wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # Protocol Operation

+## HTTP usage

+Following {{?BCP56}} guidelines, WHIP clients MUST NOT match error codes returned by the WHIP endpoints and resources to a specific error cause indicated in this specification.
+WHIP clients MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.

+WHIP endpoints and resources COULD convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC7807}}.

+## Ingest session set up

 In order to set up an ingestion session, the WHIP client MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHIP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHIP session.